brothersincode/virastar/README.md

 ```

 ## Options and Specifications
-virastar comes with a list of options to control its behavior
+Virastar comes with a list of options to control its behavior

 _all options are enabled by default._

 * `fix_dashes`
-replace double dash to ndash and triple dash to mdash
+	- replace double dash to ndash and triple dash to mdash

 * `fix_three_dots`
-replace three dots with ellipsis
+	- replace three dots with ellipsis

 * `fix_english_quotes_pairs`
-replace English quotes pairs (“”) with their Persian equivalent («»)
+	- replace English quotes pairs (`“”`) with their Persian equivalent (`«»`)

 * `fix_english_quotes`
-replace English quotes, commas and semicolons with their Persian equivalent
+	- replace English quotes, commas and semicolons with their Persian equivalent

 * `fix_hamzeh`
-convert ه ی to هٔ
+	- convert `ه ی` to `هٔ`

 * `cleanup_zwnj`
+	- remove more than one zwnj chars
-remove unnecessary zwnj chars that are succeeded/preceded by a space
+	- remove unnecessary zwnj chars that are succeeded/preceded by a space
+	- clean zwnj chars after Persian characters that don't conncet to the next letter
+	- clean zwnj chars before English characters
+	- clean zwnj chars after and before punctuation

 * `fix_arabic_numbers`
-replace Arabic numbers with their Persian equivalent
+	- replace Arabic numbers with their Persian equivalent

 * `fix_english_numbers`
-replace English numbers with their Persian equivalent
+	- replace English numbers with their Persian equivalent
-and should not replace English numbers in English phrases
+	- should not replace English numbers in English phrases

 * `fix_misc_non_persian_chars`
-replace Arabic kaf and Yeh with its Persian equivalent
+	- replace Arabic kaf and Yeh with its Persian equivalent

 * `fix_question_mark`
-replace question marks with its Persian equivalent
+	- replace question marks with its Persian equivalent

 * `fix_perfix_spacing`
-put zwnj between word and prefix (mi* nemi*)
+	- put zwnj between word and prefix (`mi*` `nemi*`)

 * `fix_suffix_spacing`
-put zwnj between word and suffix (*tar *tarin *ha *haye)
+	- put zwnj between word and suffix (`*tar` `*tarin` `*ha` `*haye`)

 * `fix_spacing_for_braces_and_quotes`
-fix spacing for () [] {}  “” «» (one space outside, no space inside)
+	- fix spacing for `()` `[]` `{}`  `“”` `«»` (one space outside, no space inside)
-and correct :;,.?! spacing (one space after and no space before)
+	- correct `:;,.?!` spacing (one space after and no space before)

 * `cleanup_spacing`
-replace more than one space with just a single one
+	- replace more than one space with just a single one

 * `cleanup_begin_and_end`
-remove spaces, tabs, and new lines from the beginning and enf of file
+	- remove spaces, tabs, and new lines from the beginning and enf of file

 #### aggressive editing
 * `aggresive`
-enable/disable aggressive editing
+	- enable/disable aggressive editing

 * `cleanup_extra_marks`
-replace more than one ! or ? mark with just one
+	- replace more than one `!` or `?` mark with just one

 * `cleanup_kashidas`
-remove all kashidas
+	- remove all kashidas

 #### extras
 * `preserve_HTML`
-preserve all HTML tags
+	- preserve all HTML tags

 * `preserve_URIs`
-preserve all URI links in the text
+	- preserve all URI links in the text